nimh-dsst/dataset-phenotypes/HCP/README.md

 1. SSAGA_Times_Used_Illicits

 These corrections are due to the complex patterns within the levels of the original data dictionary which were easier to instead "inject".

+## Steps to produce this study's tabular data

+There are two sets, the "Unrestricted" (Open Access) and the "Restricted" datasets.
+Below are instructions for either separately and then after the same final steps to produce BIDS tabular TSV data.

+### For the HCP "Unrestricted" Data

+1. Request access to the HCP unrestricted data on ConnectomeDB by **FILL IN THE BLANK**.
+1. After approval, login and go to **WU-Minn HCP Data - 1200 Subjects** and click on the Open Dataset button there.
+1. It should open to the **HCP 1200 Subject Release "Open Access"** dataset and below in the **Resources** tab and on the left under **Quick Downloads** you can find and click **Behavioral Data** to get the "unrestricted" behavioral data.
+1. Save (without renaming) the `unrestricted_[your username]_[datetime of download].csv` to this `HCP/` subfolder.
+The script will expect the "as-is" original downloaded name of the CSV.

+### For the HCP "Restricted" Data

+1. Request access for a Principal Investigator (PI) to the HCP restricted data on ConnectomeDB by filling out the **HCP Restricted Data Terms of Use** form indicating you are the PI.
+1. Request access for yourself (if you are not the PI) to the HCP restricted data on ConnectomeDB by filling out the **HCP Restricted Data Terms of Use** form for yourself, but referencing your PI.
+1. After approval, login and go to **WU-Minn HCP Data - 1200 Subjects** and click on the Open Dataset button there.
+1. It should open to the **HCP 1200 Subject Release "Open Access"** dataset
+1. Access the restricted data by clicking where it says **"Open Access"** and choosing **"Restricted (1)"**
+1. Now below in the **Resources** tab and on the left under **Quick Downloads** you can find and click **Restricted Data** to get the full "restricted" behavioral dataset.
+1. Save (without renaming) the `RESTRICTED_[your username]_[datetime of download].csv` to this `HCP/` subfolder.
+The script will expect the "as-is" original downloaded name of the CSV.

+### Use these same final steps either way

+1. If you have not yet, Install the required Python 3 library with the following line of code:

+    ```shell
+    python3 -m pip install --user pandas
+    ```

+1. Run the following line of code within the `HCP/` subfolder:

+    ```shell
+    python3 data.py
+    ```

+## Notes about this tabular data

+1. Things.
+1. Stuff.